aeremin/nx-monorepo/README.md

 Example [React](https://reactjs.org/) app is set up.
 I've almost no idea how React works, so it's ugly.

 TODOs:
-- Find some not-that-ugly web components to use.
-Bootstrap-react-something?
-Remove all custom css inherited from template.
 - Implement some non-trivial routing example (e.g. taking ID of something from the URL).

 ### Backend